 - They should follow the CDC guidance for quarantine and testing and remain away from an NTPA site until they have either tested negative or the symptoms have cleared as defined by the CDC, and should notify their Director and send an email to BESAFE@ntpa.org outlining the circumstances.
 NTPA will make no notifications in this circumstance.

-If the participant or parent participant receives a positive COVID-19 test result, or becomes exposed to someone that has received a positive COVID-19 test result:
+If the participant or parent participant receives a positive COVID-19 test result, or has experienced a “Close Contact” as defined by the CDC with someone that has received a positive COVID-19 test result:

 - They must refrain from participating in in-person NTPA activities or coming onsite to NTPA, and notify the Director of their class or show and send an email to BESAFE@ntpa.org outlining the circumstances.